BC17/push-plugin-cordova-phonegap/push-cordova/README.md

 ### Registration

 You need only one more function to make the magic happen.
-It's `push.register(regData);`.
-It's first argument is a JSON object containing mandatory:
+Its `push.register(regData);`.
+It's first argument is a JSON object containing the mandatory:

-* `applicationId` - Application UID from Infobip Push Portal.
+* `applicationId` - Application UID from Infobip's Push Portal.
-* `applicationSecret` - Application Secret from Infobip Push Portal.
+* `applicationSecret` - Application Secret from Infobip's Push Portal.
 * `senderId` - represents your Google Project number, obtained from the Google API Console (mandatory and specific for Android)

-and optional:
+and the optional:

 * `registrationData` - JSON object containing:
-	* `userId` - User ID which you can use for selectional targeting of push notifications from portal.
+	* `userId` - User ID which you can use for custom targeting of push notifications from the portal.
 If omitted, it will be random hash.
-	* `channels` - JSON array of strings representing channel names to which application will register.
+	* `channels` - JSON array of strings representing channel names to which the application will register.

-#### Example of registration object
+#### Example of a registration object

 	regData: {
 	    applicationId: "<YOUR-APPLICATION-ID>",